 The Lay Clerks

-There currently vacancies among the adult voices of the Choir.
+There are currently vacancies among the adult voices of the Choir.
 St Paul’s has both male and female lay clerks: men sing at all services, women sing with men as part of the adults’ voices, and with the girls’ voices of the Cathedral Choir.
 Applicants must be able to read music at sight.
 For more information, please contact the Director of Music.